Dara Ó Briain: Television career

 In June 2019, he was the host of The Family Brain Games.
-He co-hosted this with Dr. Hannah Critchlow, who was responsible for the psychological analysis and supported by Dr. Adam Hampshire.
+He co-hosted this with Hannah Critchlow, who was responsible for the psychological analysis and supported by Adam Hampshire.
 This programme was won by the Smith Family of Newmilns, Ayrshire.

 Ó Briain also presents C4 quiz show One & Six Zeros.

 On 23 June 2022, Ó Briain was confirmed to star as a contestant in series 14 of C4 comedy game show Taskmaster.
-He won the second episode of the series with 30 points, becoming the first person in the show's history to win the maximum possible amount of points on offer in a single episode, and later went on to win the series with the highest-ever total score.
+He won the second episode of the series with 30 points, becoming the first person in the show's history to win the maximum possible number of points on offer in a single episode, and later went on to win the series with the highest-ever total score (later eclipsed by John Robins in series 17).
+In 2024 he returned to compete in the third Taskmaster: Champion of Champions special, against Sarah Kendall, Morgana Robinson, Sophie Duker and Kiell Smith-Bynoe (who was substituting in for Series 15 champion Mae Martin).
+Once again Ó Briain was victorious.

+In August 2023, Ó Briain presented Wonders of the Moon with Dara Ó Briain; a two-part series that aired on Channel 5.

+In May 2024, Ó Briain presented a two-part series on Channel 5 called Mysteries of the Pyramids with Dara O Briain.

+In July 2024, Wonders of the Sun with Dara Ó Briain; a two-part series presented by Ó Briain aired on Channel 5.